-On October 27, 2015, the County Board of Supervisors adopted the Countywide Water Conservation Program to address ongoing water scarcity concerns.
-The objectives of the Countywide Water Conservation Program are to halt increase in groundwater extraction in areas that have been certified LOS III; provide a mechanism to allow new development and new or altered irrigated agriculture to proceed in certified Level of Severity III areas, subject to the requirements of the County General Plan and County Code, in a manner that fully offsets projected water use; and to reduce the wasteful use of water in the county.
-The amendments were effective on November 26, 2015, and affect the following areas:
+On October 27, 2015 the Board of Supervisors adopted the Countywide Water Conservation Program to address ongoing water scarcity concerns.
+The objectives of the Countywide Water Conservation Program are to halt increase in groundwater extraction in areas that have been certified LOS III; provide a mechanism to allow new development and new or altered irrigated agriculture to proceed in certified LOS III areas, subject to the requirements of the County General Plan and County Code, in a manner that fully offsets projected water use; and to reduce the wasteful use of water in the county.
+The amendments were effective on November 26, 2015 and affect the following areas:

-- Paso Robles Groundwater Basin: - o New buildings and new irrigated agriculture must offset new water use.
-(Building and Construction Ordinance and the County LUO) - New construction and new irrigated agriculture in the Paso Robles Groundwater Basin must be water neutral.
+Paso Robles Groundwater Basin:

+- New buildings and new irrigated agriculture must offset new water use.
+(Building and Construction Ordinance and The County Land Use Ordinance) - o New construction and new irrigated agriculture in the Paso Robles Groundwater Basin must be water neutral.